Oslo Airport, Gardermoen: Terminal

-The airport is "silent", so announcements for flights are only made in the immediate vicinity of the gate.
-There is a playground in both the domestic and international sections, and a quiet room in the domestic section.
-Medical personnel are stationed at the airport.
+A notable feature of the airport is that it is "silent", so announcements for flights are only made in the immediate vicinity of the gate.

 Many international passengers connecting to domestic flights have to pick up their luggage, show it to customs and check in the luggage again.
 Some transit passengers avoid Oslo Airport and look for other routing options because of this.
 The process of clearing customs before connecting from an international to a domestic flight is not unique for Oslo Airport, as it is the same process used at international airports in the United States and some other countries.
 Most passengers whose inbound flight is with SAS, Norwegian or Widerøe and who are connecting on a through ticket can instead use the domestic transfer customs process that avoids this, although certain flight origins are excluded.

 About half the airport operator's income is from retail revenue.
 There are 20 restaurants providing food or drink service, stores and other services including banks and a post office.
 In all, 8000 m2 are used for restaurants, stores and non-aviation services.
 The departure duty-free shop is 1530 m2 and the largest in Europe.
 The shop is located in front of the international concourse, taking up a large part of the terminal's width.
 The airport has attempted to funnel all passengers through the duty-free shop.
 Signs put up to hinder passengers from walking outside the duty-free were removed after criticism in 2008.
 Arriving passengers have access to a smaller duty-free shop in the baggage claim area.

-In addition to the main terminal, the airport operates a VIP lounge for the Norwegian Royal Family, members of the Norwegian government and members of foreign royal families and governments.
+In addition to the main terminal, the airport operates a VIP lounge for the Norwegian royal family, members of the Norwegian government and members of foreign royal families and governments.
 The General aviation terminal, located on the west side of the airport, services GA-aircraft, executive jets and ambulance aircraft.
 The cargo terminal is located just southwest of the main terminal and has seven gates for cargo aircraft.
-The airport is heated using district heating with a geothermal source.